 My name is Rhonda West.
 I began my education right here at Double Springs Elementary School, and I am a proud 1984 graduate of Winston County High School.
-In the last 31 years, I have taught in almost every grade level from K-6.
+My teaching journey began in March of 1989.
+Over the years, I have taught in almost every grade level from K-6.
 I entered the library in August 2002, and it is the best job in the school.
 I am also an aide on bus SE-3 for the Winston County Transportation Department.
-I am married to Patrick West, and we have two daughters.
+I am married to Patrick West (since 1988), and we have two daughters.
 Anna Kate teaches 7th Grade Social Science at Muscle Shoals Middle School.
 She lives in Florence with her husband, Jordan Campbell.
-Abby is a student at the University of North Alabama working toward a degree in Secondary Social Science.
-She works part time at the UNA Book Store.
-We also have our labradoodle, Max.
-In additon to church, work, family, and community activities, I like to read, walk, camp, play piano (only been playing for 2 1/2 years) and go riding in our side-by-side.
+Abby teaches 7th grade Social Science at Sheffield Jr High School.
+She lives in Lexington with her husband, Hunter Collier.
+We also have our labradoodle, Max and our golden doodle, Higgins.
+In addition to church, work, family, and community activities, I like to read, walk, bike ride, camp, play piano and go riding in our side-by-side.
 I love my job, our school, and our town.
+GO JACKETS!! (and Roll Tide!)

 BS Elementary Education: University of North Alabama